TurboTax Business Depreciation & Section 179 Deduction Help Center

 With one notable exception (Section 179), depreciation is required for "big ticket" business assets that have a useful life of more than a year and wear out over time, such as manufacturing equipment, computers, vehicles, and tools.
 Don't depreciate low-cost items like office supplies, even if they last more than a year.

-Depreciation is sometimes called capitalization, cost recovery, amortization, or expensing.
+Depreciation is sometimes called capitalization, cost recovery, or amortization.
 (To keep things simple, we'll stick with depreciation.)
 Here, we provide an overview of depreciation as well as TurboTax instructions.
 Refer to IRS Publication 946, How to Depreciate Property if you require more detailed, in-depth information.

 Not all assets are depreciable, and different types of assets are depreciated using different methods.